My Seattle: Chris Cornell

 Easy Street Records & Cafe

 Easy Street Records is a music hangout in West Seattle’s The Junction.
 On the store’s exterior wall facing south are two murals: a portrait mural of Chris Cornell by local artist Son Duong, and a mural of Mother Love Bone by Jeff Ament.
 Not only has Ament been with Pearl Jam since 1990, but he was a member of the bands Mother Love Bone and Temple of the Dog.
 Inside the store and cafe are valuable nuggets: music in classic long-form vinyl or special CD and DVD box sets; band merchandise including special design shirts, hats, stickers and buttons; a variety of art on the walls; and a bar to enjoy some coffee to take it all in and ponder about how best to alleviate the money burning a hole in your wallet.
 Thus, it is with great regret to inform you I did not purchase in-store the Pearl Jam “Needle” t-shirt designed like the old Seattle Supersonics logo.
 Someone out there’s gonna point out the obvious ease of online purchases, to which I will counter: going into a record store to converse with employees who’re also big music fans never goes out of style.

 I also highlighted these in my description of (some) murals in West Seattle.

 London Bridge Studio

 You simply can’t tell this is a “ridiculously famous place”.
 Understandably, it’s a deliberate choice: a bland warehouse-like building in a commercial park at the northern end of metro Seattle is home to a studio that’s made big contributions to the music scene.
-London Bridge Studio remains an active recording studio and isn’t normally open to the public, but they’ll open their doors for a guided one-hour tour; online registration and payment are required.
+London Bridge Studio remains an active recording studio and isn’t normally open to the public, but they’ll open their doors for a guided one-hour tour; online reservation and payment are required in advance.